ElenaSmyslovskikh/parsing_data_NLP_for_name_normalization/README.md

 # parsing_data_NLP_for_name_normalization
-Parsing text data and extracting full names, with further preprrocessing to normal form
+Parsing data from official archive data on repressions in Russia (http://opisi.garf.su) and extracting full names from text data, with further preprocessing to normal form via regular expressions and manipulation with conditions.